erikyao/erikyao.github.io/_posts/2025-07-18-lr-parsing-2-encoding-of-lr0-parsing-dfa.md

 |**Canonical**|A **standardized, unique, and complete** form chosen among many possible representations|规范的 / 标准的|
 |**Normal**|A **typical or usual** form, possibly one of many|正常的 / 常规的|

 Technically, the DFA constructed above misses a dead state for "empty set of items". i.e. there should have existed $\varnothing \in C$.
-As a result, $(X, \varnothing)$ should be a valid configuration.
 {: .notice--warning}